GfSE/SAF-Specification/developing-saf/metamodel-guideline/modelguideline.md

 The naming convention is as follows:

-* A view specification shall have a common prefix <name>, e.g. “Logical Context” in the abovementioned example.
+* A view specification shall have a common prefix <name>, e.g. “Logical Structure” in the abovementioned example.
 * The concept model diagrams name shall be"<name> Concept"
 * The profile model diagram name shall be a profile diagram "<name> Profile"
 * The  viewpoint elements name shall be "<name> Viewpoint"